Painted stork: Conservation

 Painted stork nesting colonies often become centres of tourist attraction due to their large size and colour.
 Particularly well-known nest sites close to human settlements are in the south Indian villages of Kokrebellur and Veerapura.
 In Kokrebellur, the birds nest within the trees in the village forming mixed nesting colonies with the spot-billed pelican.
 The local people provide security to these birds during the brief nesting season when the birds arrive in October and until they leave the village after a couple of months.

 Another well-known colony that has been studied since the 1960s is the one inside the Delhi Zoological Park where the birds arrive about 30–40 days after the onset of the monsoons in Delhi.
 This colony is made up of 300 to 600 wild birds that make use of the trees within the artificial islands inside the zoo.
+Another colony of 26-96 nests is known from the Sultanpur National Park in Haryana, India where years with increased rainfall see more storks nesting.
+The largest north-Indian breeding population is known from Keoladeo-Ghana National Park that is estimated to have 2,500 nests.
 Uppalapadu village near Guntur in Andhra Pradesh, Kolleru, Gowtavaram Village in Andhra Pradesh and Ranganathittu are among the many other breeding colonies known from southern India.
 Captive birds are known to breed readily when provided with nesting materials and platforms.
 The largest secure population is found in India.
 Birds in Pakistan along the Indus River system are endangered and chicks at their nests are taken away for the bird trade.
 The species was nearly decimated in Thailand while small populations are known from Cambodia and Vietnam.
+Painted Storks taken from Sri Lanka were kept in captivity and subsequently released in Malaysia where the annual growth of the population is 10-13%.

 There are some concerns for the closely related milky stork owing to hybridization with the painted stork, particularly in zoos.
 Hybrids have been recorded in the wild in Cambodia and in several zoos including those at Kuala Lumpur, Singapore Zoo and Bangkok.
 Hybridization with lesser adjutant storks have also been recorded in several zoos, especially at the Colombo Zoo, Sri Lanka where a male painted stork and female lesser adjutant mated and reared chicks several times.